TheMrityunjayPathak/TheMrityunjayPathak/README.md

 ➔ Problem
 - With the rise of streaming services, viewers now have access to thousands of movies across platforms.
 - As a result, many viewers spend more time browsing than actually watching.
-- This problem can lead to frustration, lower satisfaction and less time spent on the platform.
+- This problem can lead to frustration, lower satisfaction and reduced watch time on the platform.
 - Ultimately, this impacts both user experience and business performance.

 ➔ Solution